 The risks associated with stenting include:

-- blockage of the artery
+- a blockage of the artery

 - blood clots

-- heart attack
+- a heart attack

-- infection of the vessel
+- an infection of the vessel

-- re-narrowing of the artery
+- a re-narrowing of the artery

 Rare side effects include strokes and seizures.